YBHwang/clova-developer-guide/en-KR/Design/Design_Guideline_For_Extension.md

 * Include the prerequisites fulfilling the detailed goals and the outcomes that can be achieved.
 Prerequisites may include:
   - Actions or states required in advance
   - Functions or resources (e.g. GPS, camera, or microphone) required by the extension
-  - Information on external services or platforms (e.g. information on mobile device contacts or SNS accounts)
+  - Information on external services or platforms (e.g. contacts on a mobile device contacts or SNS account information)
-* Check to that the collection of detailed goals meets the scopes of extension goals.
+* Check that the collection of detailed goals meets the scope of extension goals.
 * Each detailed goal is recommended to be written on the level of a single user action, a unit that is classified and processed in the service.

 Below is an example of detailed goals for a pizza delivery service.